-Bake this old fashioned peach cobbler right in your skillet and indulge yourself with a classic southern peach dessert.
-Crisp yet tender biscuit topping is a must.
+This authentic old fashioned peach cobbler recipe is a timeless Southern classic.
+Bake perfect peach desserts right in your skillet, topped with a crisp yet tender biscuit topping.
 Serve warm with ice cream (but I don’t have to tell you that).

 Old fashioned peach cobbler with biscuit topping served with vanilla ice cream.